standardml/smackage/README.md

 **Step 2: Set up your SML compilers to use Smackage.**

 You have to configure your SML compilers to find the code that Smackage will put on your system.
-This is a bit system-dependent see the section "Setting up your SML path map" below for details.
+This is a bit system-dependent; see the section "Setting up your SML path map" below for details.

 **Step 3: Download.**